google/earthenterprise/docs/geedocs/5.3.8/raw_sources/answer/fusionAdministration/commandReference.rst.txt

       *Optional*.
 Attempt to change file owner and permissions.
-This is only needed when the asset root has been created or modified by users other than the defualt fusion user.
+This is only needed when the asset root has been created or modified by users other than the default Fusion user.

       .. rubric:: Commands